MrGlockenspiel/adventofcode2022/README.md

 Day 1: Perl (Originally I rolled Objective-C but could not figure out how to compile it) <br>
 Day 2: C# <br>
 Day 3: Rust <br>
+Day 4: FORTH (I gave up here due to difficulty and lack of time)